varunmuriyanat/varunmuriyanat.github.io/index.md

 Aside from the successes that I've had, I have personally faced most of the pain points, gotchas and failures in data development, engineering and visualization so that my clients wouldn't have to.
 I guess that's the most important selling point that I bring to the table.

-Attached herewith is my updated resume.
+Here's my updated resume. https://docs.google.com/document/d/1eGUXFSbMg7p4H7TLg4faYDhelHZCI9hDX73Gxu_Ujcc/edit?usp=sharing.
 There's only so much I can fit in 2 pages of what I have experienced and built over more than a decade.
 I will be happy to get on a call/meeting to illustrate how I can add value and solve the business problem at hand.

 I spent a lot of time migrating ETL jobs from a cron job driven model to a workflow orchestrator.

 We chose Apache Airflow because of all the good things we read about it and also because it solves most of the pain points we were experiencing.
 Like automatically restarting failed tasks, controlling concurrency and dependencies.